Thertzlor/epub-print-page-approximator/README.md

 ---
 ## Usage
 ```powershell
 py .\page_approximator.py .\example_book.epub 150
 ```
 This will produce a copy of `example_book.epub` paginated with 150 pages in the current directory under the name of `example_book_paginated.epub`.

+You can also download the pre-built executable for 64bit Windows from the [Releases Section](https://github.com/Thertzlor/epub-print-page-approximator/releases).

 ### Dependencies
 This script requires the `ebooklib` python library.